-Robert Lerman is an Institute fellow in the Center on Labor, Human Services, and Population at the Urban Institute as well as professor of economics at American University and a research fellow at IZA in Bonn, Germany.
+Robert Lerman is an Institute fellow in the Center on Labor, Human Services, and Population at the Urban Institute, a professor emeritus of economics at American University, chair of Apprenticeships for America, and a research fellow at IZA in Bonn, Germany.
 A leading expert on apprenticeship, he recently established the American Institute for Innovative Apprenticeship.
 His current research focus is on skills, employer training, apprenticeship programs in the United States and abroad, and housing policies.

 Lerman earned his AB at Brandeis University and his PhD in economics at the Massachusetts Institute of Technology.

 Urban experts are permitted and empowered to work and affiliate with outside organizations, whether serving on boards, volunteering their time, or providing advice and counsel.
 And Urban welcomes visiting scholars, nonresident or affiliated fellows who work for other organizations.
 These outside affiliations enrich our perspectives and our learning environment.
 We also require all paid and unpaid experts to disclose their affiliations to Urban leadership and follow rules governing their engagement to ensure transparency for audiences and independence of experts.